kanhu-282/Airbnb-Full-Stack-Development-Project/README.md

 > Responsive Design: Optimized for both mobile and desktop.

 #Tech Stack:-
-> Frontend: React.js, with React Router for navigation and Axios for API communication.
+> Frontend:  Html,Css,ejs and Router for navigation and Axios for API communication.
 > Backend: Node.js and Express.js, organized in the MVC structure.
 > Database: MongoDB, using Mongoose for data modeling.
 > Map API: Integrated a map API (e.g., Google Maps API or Mapbox) to display listing locations.